-The people that consider boosting to be cheating have probably never heard of botted accounts.
-A botted account is one that, instead of being played on by an actual human being, levels up in either account level or rank by using automated instructions programmed by people.
+A botted account is one that, instead of being played on by a real person, rises up in account level or rank by following automated instructions written by humans.

-The reason people make botted accounts is that it cuts down the time it takes to get an account to unlock ranked.
-For example, every League of Legends account has to play 50 quick matches and get to summoner level 30 before ranked mode gets unlocked.
-People who get suspended, lose their accounts, or simply don’t want to go through the hassle of meeting the requirements to unlock ranked mode buy botted accounts.
+People create botted accounts to shorten the time it takes for an account to unlock rated.
+For example, before unlocking ranked mode in League of Legends, each account must play 50 fast matches and reach summoner level 30.
+People that are suspended, lose their accounts, or simply do not want to go through the effort of unlocking ranked mode buy botted accounts.

-Unlike hand-leveled accounts that actual people have leveled up by playing multiple quick matches, botted accounts use automated methods.
-Not only are said automated methods not allowed by Riot's terms of service but are also very likely to get caught resulting in a ban.
-Because of this, botted accounts tend to be cheaper.
+Botted accounts, as opposed to hand-leveled accounts that have been leveled up by playing several short matches, employ automated methods.
+Not only are such automated techniques prohibited by Riot's terms of service, but they are also quite likely to be discovered, resulting in a ban.
+As a result, botted accounts are typically less expensive.

-There are several reasons why people use bots in games like League of Legends.
-One of the main reasons is to quickly level up their account to level 30, which is the minimum level required to play ranked games.
-Using a bot allows the player to automatically complete games and gain experience points without having to spend time actually playing the game.
-This can save the player a significant amount of time and allow them to unlock ranked games more quickly, especially if they want to smurf.
+People utilize bots in games like League of Legends for a variety of reasons.
+One of the primary reasons is that they want to swiftly level up their account to level 30, which is the minimum requirement to play rated games.
+Using a bot allows the gamer to finish games and get experience points without having to spend time playing the game.
+This may save the player a lot of time and help them to get into rated games faster, especially if they wish to smurf.

-Another reason why people use bots in video games is to farm for in-game currency and rewards.
-Bots can be programmed to automatically complete games and earn rewards such as experience points, gold, and loot.
-This can allow the player to accumulate these rewards more quickly and without having to put in the time and effort to earn them through regular gameplay.
+People also utilize bots in video games to farm for in-game cash and awards.
+Bots may be created to play games and collect incentives like experience points, currency, and treasure.
+This allows the user to gain these prizes more rapidly and without putting in the time and effort required to achieve them through ordinary gaming.

-Finally, some people use bots in games like League of Legends to cheat and gain an unfair advantage over other players.
-For example, a bot may be able to automatically aim and shoot abilities, allowing the player to win games more easily and climb the ranked ladder more quickly.
-However, using bots to cheat is against the game's terms of service and can result in the player's account being banned.
+Finally, some people employ bots to cheat and get an unfair advantage over other players in games like League of Legends.
+A bot, for example, may be able to autonomously aim and shoot skills, letting the player to win games more simply and fast climb the ranking ladder.
+Using bots to cheat, on the other hand, is against the game's terms of service and can result in the player's account being banned.

-Game developers may also use other techniques to detect bots, such as monitoring the player's hardware and network connection, or analyzing the player's in-game chat messages for signs of bot-like behavior.
-Overall, detecting bots is a complex and ongoing challenge for game developers, and new methods and technologies are constantly being developed to help identify and prevent the use of bots in online games.
+Other ways for detecting bots include monitoring the player's hardware and network connection, as well as evaluating the player's in-game chat messages for indicators of bot-like activity.
+Overall, detecting bots is a difficult and continuous task for game producers, and new approaches and technologies are continually being developed to aid in the detection and prevention of bot use in online games.